LidiaKovac/LidiaKovac/README.md

 Here is a list of things I am interested in.
 Keep in mind these are only topics I want to know more about, I might or might not deep dive in these.

-- Python, AI, Machine Learning, especially vis-a-vis humanities (poetry, translation, art)
+- Python, AI, Machine Learning, especially around humanities (poetry, translation, art)
 - Game Development
 - Svelte
 - IOT, Raspeberry Pi and Arduino